TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 Here is the assembly diagram:

+For an experienced electronics enthusiast the diagram  and the photos should be sufficient to assemble the PSU.
+So the instructions below are somewhat self-explanatory.

 Note that the "ground" (the negative terminal) of the 5V PSU is connected to the "+15V" on the 15V PSU (not ground to ground!).
 This way the 15V PSU provides the "-15V".
 This is totally acceptable because both PSUs outputs are "isolated", "floating", "not connected to earth's ground".

 Assemble the two power supplies and the DC-to-DC step-up transformer board together, on the metal plate.
 I placed the 5V PSU on top (above) the 15V PSU, and left about 1 inch between them, so that air can flow easily.